 To accomplish this, Retiree 2 will want to follow a disciplined set of withdrawal rate rules, which means allocating no more than about 70% to stocks and no less than 50%.
 This leaves between 30% and 50% allocated to bonds.

 Because Retiree 2 needs to rely on income from the 401(k), they do not have as much freedom in how to allocate the investments as Retiree 1 does.
-Retiree 1 could earn nothing and still be okay.
-Retiree 2 needs the $250,000 to work for them and earn a decent return, but at the same time, they can't take too much risk and lose money.
+While Retiree 1 could earn nothing and still be okay, Retiree 2 needs the $250,000 to work for them and earn a decent return.
+At the same time, they can't take too much risk and lose money.

 Both retirees have a plan, and the plan helps to show them the range of allocation options that fit their circumstances.
 Most retirees should decide how to allocate their investments by first making a retirement income plan that shows the future job the money will need to accomplish.

 How the Bond Allocation Might Work